 - Special handling is required to process private loan checks received in the form of a paper check made payable to the borrower and the University.
 In these instances, the paper check will be sent to the borrower, and the student will be responsible for payment of outstanding amounts due to the University.

-- Academic year Federal Stafford and PLUS funds will be disbursed in two equal installments; however, a student may make a request to the Division of Financial Aid to change an academic year Stafford or Graduate loan to a one-semester loan.
-If the loan period on the student's Federal Stafford or Federal PLUS application is for the academic year, the loan funds will be released at the beginning of each semester.
+- Academic year Federal Direct Educational and PLUS funds will be disbursed in two equal installments; however, a student may make a request to the Division of Financial Aid to change an academic year Direct loan to a one-semester loan.
+If the loan period on the student's Federal Direct or Federal PLUS application is for the academic year, the loan funds will be released at the beginning of each semester.

-- Purdue University offers electronic funds transfer (EFT) of excess aid (portion not applied to fees, University housing or authorized miscellaneous charges) directly to the student's U.S. checking or savings account.
+- Purdue University offers direct deposit for excess aid (the portion after University housing or authorized miscellaneous charges are paid) directly to the student's U.S. checking or savings account.
 This is the safest and quickest way to have excess funds deposited, and students are notified via email when their deposit has been made.
-Students can sign up for EFT by logging in to their myPurdue account.
+Students can sign up for direct deposit by logging in to their myPurdue account.
 For a download of detailed instructions, visit the Bursar website:www.purdue.edu/bursar/pdf/tutorials/authorize-eRefund.pdf.
-Students not choosing EFT will receive a University check mailed to their local address, which could take 7-10 business days.
+Students not choosing direct deposit will receive a University check mailed to their local address, which could take 7-10 business days.
 Because of the delivery method, it is important to keep local and home address information current at all times in the University registration system.

-- Promissory notes for Purdue Loans, Health Professional Loans and the Federal Perkins Loan will need to be signed and completed electronically via the ECSI loan servicer at www.ecsi.net/prom3P.The loans will be disbursed only if the onlineentrance interview has been completed and promissorynotes have been signed.
+- Promissory notes for Purdue Loans and Health Professional Loans will need to be signed and completed electronically via the ECSI loan servicer at www.ecsi.net/prom3P.The loans will be disbursed only if the entrance and disclosure documents have been completed and promissory notes have been signed.
 The student must accept or decline these loans on their myPurdue portal prior to completing the promissory note.
 The Bursar's Office will reduce University bills as appropriate against the accepted amount until the promissory note has been completed and funds arrive.
-IMPORTANT: Failure to sign a promissory note for accepted loans will result incancellation of the loan and a billing from the Bursar's Officefor any University bills that were deferred against the loan.
+IMPORTANT: Failure to sign a promissory note for accepted loans will result in cancellation of the loan and a billing from the Bursar's Office for any University bills that were deferred against the loan.
 Reinstatement of loans is subject to fund availability.

 - Federal Work-Study funds are not "credited" to a student account; these funds are earned and paid for hours worked on a biweekly basis through Purdue's Payroll Department.

 - If a student's aid is increased for any reason after the initial disbursement, subsequent payments are refunded by the Bursar's Office.
 If aid is decreased, a bill may be created listing the current amount due.
-Failure to pay the amount due will result in a hold placed upon the student account, which can affect future aid eligibility.
+Failure to pay the amount due will result in a hold placed upon the student account, which can affect future aid eligibility and registration.

 - Actual scholarship funds from a donor outside the University will be credited to a student account in the same manner as noted in item 3.
 Funds from scholarship donors outside the University will not apply to University charges prior to the receipt of funds.
 Please allow 3-5 business days from the time Purdue receives a check from a donor for funds to appear on a student's account.

-- Students/parents awarded Federal Direct Stafford, Direct PLUS or Perkins loans have the right to cancel or reduce the loan awarded.
-Students can contact the Division of Financial Aid to cancel a loan prior to the loans disbursement.
+- Students/parents awarded Federal Direct Subsidized/Unsubsidized, Direct PLUS or Perkins loans have the right to cancel or reduce the loan awarded.
+Students can contact the Division of Financial Aid to cancel a loan prior to the loan's disbursement.
 Follow the instructions provided by the Bursar's Office to request a cancellation after loan disbursement.